-// Test raycasting against a collider '''
+// Test raycasting against a collider

+bool isHit = collider->raycast(ray, raycastInfo);

+'''

 14 Testbed application

 The testbed application contains a graphical interface where you can select and see several demo scenes using the ReactPhysics3D library.

 As described in section 4, you can enable a CMake option to build the testbed application when you build the library.
 Note that OpenGL is required to compile it.